-How to manage stress Stress is claimed to be the scourge of the 21st century.
-Covid 19 has added to this as has the economic impacts we are seeing.
-Even in normal circumstances it doesn't seem to matter who you talk to; everyone feels stressed at some stage.
-Relationships, money and work are usually shown in poling to be the big three.
+How to manage stress

+Stress is claimed to be the scourge of the 21st century.
+Economic pressure has added to this for a lot of society, as does the days of social media.

+Even in normal circumstances, it doesn't seem to matter who you talk to; everyone feels stressed at some stage.
+Relationships, money, and work are usually shown as the big three in poling.
 Our body reacts to stress today like it did in caveman days.
-It goes into fight or flight mode with the release hormones like adrenalin and cortisol which were very helpful when the threat had a physical solution and would be over soon (for better or worse).
+It goes into fight or flight mode with the release of hormones like adrenalin and cortisol, which were very helpful when the threat had a physical solution and would be over soon (for better or worse).
 It is not so helpful with the type of stressors we face today.

 However, there is much we can do to manage stress.
 Regular exercise is a great stress beater.
 It can be as simple as going for a walk.
-Listening to calming music, doing slow deep breathing or guided meditations can be helpful to.
-There are many apps which are designed to help people deal with stress and many are free.
-Drinking herbal tea helps some people as does keeping a journal or writing things down.
+Listening to calming music, doing slow, deep breathing or guided meditations can be helpful too.
+There are many apps designed to help people deal with stress, and many are free.
+Drinking herbal tea helps some people, as does keeping a journal or writing things down.
 Drink mainly water and do not drink alcohol to excess.
 Try to minimise sugar in your diet.
 Taking a short break, if possible, may help.

-Ultimately dealing with the source of the stress is paramount.
-Remember you don't always have to do this alone.
-For many chatting with your GP or a counsellor (which can be done online or via phone) can be beneficial, as can talking with trusted friends or family.
+Ultimately, dealing with the source of the stress is paramount.
+Remember, you don't always have to do this alone.
+For many, chatting with your GP or a counsellor (which can be done online or via phone) can be beneficial, as can talking with trusted friends or family.
 Others may see solutions that you don't.

-Stress can lead to mental health problems so see your GP if you have any concerns. ttps://www.beyondblue.org.au/get-support/staying-well/reducing-stress ZILBDCOFLFUEGQU FRTGNCQHCSVPAKL HUORALTHRUSHRTU ZTHUWIVIKVFDZJD ZAZRPHPZBWTZSMU LHOHMQESTTOXUCA SEOAEYMTQHSIAUL LAFDKZHRGHURFRT JLADHGUEUCGQIBE VTOIWCCSOXOZWAE DHKNBHCSBSVORFN CNDRYEYESIDKVTA MEKHUCIVLFGFWSG YWVZTELEHEALTHE P S T V F M K M L Z J U K C R ORALTHRUSH TELEHEALTH HEALTHNEWS DRYEYES TEENAGER STRESS FLU
+Stress can lead to mental health problems, so see your GP if you have any concerns.

+STIR FRY PORK AND SNAKE BEANS

+Ingredients

+- 2 tbsp canola oil

+- 1 garlic clove, crushed

+- 500 gm snake beans, cut into 5-6cm pieces

+- Thai Basil (to taste)

+- 2 tbsp soy sauce (or to taste)

+- Sesame oil to taste

+- 500 gm coarsely minced pork (marinated with the below)

+- 11⁄4 tbsp caster sugar

+- 1 tsp Shaoxing wine

+- 1 tbsp coarsely ground white pepper

+- 11⁄4 tbsp oyster sauce

+- 11⁄4 tbsp soy sauce

+Method

+- For marinated pork, combine ingredients in a glass or ceramic bowl and marinate in refrigerator (half a day or up to 1 day). - Heat a wok over high heat and add oil, then add garlic and stir-fry until light golden (2-3 seconds), then add marinated pork, stirring to break up pork and prevent it from catching on the wok - Once pork is cooked and juices have evaporated (4-5 minutes) add snake beans and stir-fry until tender, reducing the heat to medium if they start to burn. - 4.
+Add the Thai Basil and season with soy sauce, one or two drops of sesame oil, and salt to taste and continue to stir-fry until beans are soft but still hold their shape

+Note - for some extra authentic flavour, try adding a few drops of liquid smoke.

-Dalyellup Family Medical Centre OTHER SERVICES OFFERED - Comprehensive health assessment for patients 75 years of age and older which includes a home visit by our nurse. - Employment & Pre-Employment medicals with secure Drug & Alcohol testing collection. - Full pathology collection services. - All routine immunisations. - Full time Practice Nurse/Midwife for routine blood pressure and blood sugar, wound dressings, - Specialist Nurse qualified to do cervical screening and women's health education. - Dalyellup Skin Care Clinic operates in the same building as Dalyellup Family Medical Centre.
+Dalyellup Family Medical Centre

+• OTHER SERVICES OFFERED

+- Comprehensive health assessment for patients 75 years of age and older which includes a home visit by our nurse. - Employment & Pre-Employment medicals with secure Drug & Alcohol testing collection. - Full pathology collection services. - All routine immunisations. - Full time Practice Nurse/Midwife for routine blood pressure and blood sugar, wound dressings, etc. - Dalyellup Skin Care Clinic operates in the same building as Dalyellup Family Medical Centre.

 Services provided include: